 For Test Taking

 - Extended Time – Either one and a half or two times the amount of time given to the rest of the class is allotted, depending on the student’s disability and the type of test given.
-No more than four hours is given for final exams.

-- Calculator or Multiplication Tables – For most math classes
+- Calculator or Multiplication Tables – For most math classes.

 - Breaks – For students with physical impairments or difficulty focusing for prolonged periods of time.
 Tests may be split so students can take a break after completing each portion.